NexusBot-official/Nexus/PRIVACY_POLICY.md

 ## Cookies and Tracking Technologies

-Sentinel Bot does not use cookies or tracking technologies in the Discord application itself.
+Nexus Bot does not use cookies or tracking technologies in the Discord application itself.
 If you access a web dashboard (if provided), standard session cookies may be used for authentication purposes only.

 ## AI and Machine Learning